ThinhNguyenV/stock_pipeline/README.md

 ### 1. Build the Custom Airflow Image

 Navigate to the project root directory and build the custom Docker image.
-This image includes Airflow and all necessary Python dependencies (`pandas`, `yfinance`).
+This image includes Airflow and all necessary Python dependencies (`pandas`, `yfinance`, `cassandra-driver`, `streamlit`).

 ```bash
 docker-compose build